I’ve never been great at small talk. It is only when I can burrow beneath surface-level chit-chat level that I become truly engaged.

-When I lived in France, I found that my French improved considerably by having the same conversations – or types of conversations - over and over again: Talking about the weather while waiting at the bus-stop; discussing the opening of the new theatre in town; talking about music to my new friends at school.
+When I lived in France, I found that my French improved considerably by having the same conversations – or types of conversations - over and over again: Talking about the weather while waiting at the bus stop; discussing the opening of the new theatre in town; talking about music to my new French friends.
 I would pay attention to people’s responses and the phrases they used and then try them out in the next similar conversation I had.

 Children learn to communicate and converse in a similar way - by observing and copying.
-It is important for them to be able to sit in on grown-up conversations to see how they ‘work’ and not be constantly shooed away.
+It is important for them to be able to sit in on grown-up conversations to see how they ‘work’ and not be constantly shooed away or handed a mobile device to keep them quiet.
 My husband and I seek out opportunities for our kids to listen and speak to a variety of people.

 - Family discussions at the dinner table

 - Getting the kids to order everyone’s meals when we go out for dinner (waiting staff almost always try to engage them in conversation when they do)

 - Paying for things in shops – eye contact, please and thank yous, simple stuff

 - Introducing them to people of different ages at church and encouraging them to say something (anything) to new kids at Sunday School to make them feel welcome

 - Skyping and phoning their grandparents in the UK independently

 - Encouraging them to chat with other kids who play in our street